-People we owe money to for work, goods or services we receive but which we have not paid for by the end of the financial year.
+People the Authority owes money to for work, goods or services we receive but which we have not paid for by the end of the financial year.

 Current value

 The cost of an asset if bought in the current year.